ray-project/ray/doc/source/ray-core/actors/task-orders.rst

         print(ray.get(value1))

-However, the system could reorder actor tasks execution if they come from different submitters.
-The reorder could happen when a previously submitted task is blocked by unfulfilled dependence.
-In this case, the actor might execute a later received task from a different submitter.
+However, the actor does not guarantee the execution order of the tasks from different submitters.
+For example, suppose an unfulfilled argument blocks a previously submitted task.
+In this case, the actor can still execute tasks submitted by a different worker.

 .. tabbed:: Python